Skip to content

 • In person: Update your information by visiting a local Social Security office.

-Remember, when we move, downsize, or face life changes, it’s important to recognize that our healthcare situation can also shift.
-Stay informed, take charge, and — when things feel unclear — turn to the professionals at The Baldwin Group.
+Remember, when moving, downsizing, or facing life changes, it’s important to recognize that your healthcare situation can also shift.
+Stay informed, take charge, and, when things feel unclear, turn to the professionals at The Baldwin Group.

 Our insurance experts and Medicare counselors have the knowledge and experience to give you personalized insights.
-They can provide clear recommendations and assurance when you’re considering relocating or at any time of transition.
+They will provide clear recommendations and answers to your questions when you’re considering relocating—or during any life transition.

 Related Insights